BAJA

 Best of Baja Tours

-The Level 1 Baja Tour will be a 50/50 mix of on and off pavement riding.
-We will choose easier dirt and unpaved roads and some really scenic paved routes.
-If you are a beginner rider and have not taken any formal training on a big adventure bike, we highly suggest taking our training before going on the tour.
+The 6 Day Baja Adventure Tour will be a good mix of on and off pavement riding.
+We will ride groomed dirt and unpaved roads and some scenic paved routes.
+If you are a beginner rider and have not taken any formal training on a big adventure bike, we suggest taking our training before going on the tour.
 If you have taken our level 1 training or a training elsewhere, this is the tour for you.
 It is not a requirement that you have taken training from us or anyone else but, it gives us a chance to get to know you a bit and help evaluate your comfort level and skill set for the terrain we will be tackling on this tour.

 Common Tour Questions: